 A woman is seen as she cooks for her family.
 Many of the workers and their families live in the factory premises or nearby.

-The dust-covered feet of the workers are seen.
-They work in barefoot, continuously inhale fine dust from the clay and noxious gases from the coal-burning kiln; and still get paid lesser than the minimum wage.
+The mud-covered feet of the workers are seen.
+They work barefoot, continuously inhale fine dust from the clay and noxious gases from the coal-burning kiln; and still, get paid lesser than the minimum wage.